nova-video-player/aos-AVP/faq/faq.md

 * Nova is only compatible with ftp(s) servers supporting "recent" 2007 MLST command ([RFC3659](https://tools.ietf.org/html/rfc3659)), e.g. with proftpd but NOT with vsftpd;
 * Nova has UPnP support but issues can be experienced with remote subtitles support (UPnP has no native support for srt files).
 Nova is reported not to be compatible with Serviio media server;
 * Two types of SMB protocols are supported: smbj and jcifs-ng (smb). smbj is known to provide higher throughput but only supports SMB2+ protocols (not SMB1), use this one to play high bitrate videos;
-* sshj seems to be a faster implementation for sftp
+* sshj seems to be a faster implementation for sftp.

 ## What is the best network protocol to play high bitrate video files?